Modular Automatic Complexity Analysis of Recursive Integer Programs

 \end{restatable} \makeproof{thm:thmNonTrivialSB}{ \thmNonTrivialSB* \begin{myproof} Let $C$ be a non-trivial SCC of the RVG, let $\initial \in \Sigma$, and $\tree_{\initial} \step^* \tree$ such that $\tree$ contains a path $(\location_0,\initial) \to \dots \to_\vartheta(\wildcard,\valuation)$ with $\valuation\neq\bot$.
 We have to prove that

 If $\rv{\vartheta,x}\not\in C$, then $\Size'(\vartheta,x) = \Size(\vartheta,x)$ is a size bound by definition.

 So let us consider $\alpha = \rv{\vartheta,x}\in C$.
 Note that $\vartheta$ cannot be an initial transition as there are no transitions or function calls leading back to the initial location $\location_0$ (i.e., then $C$ would not be a non-trivial SCC).
-Hence, there exists a predecessor $\tilde{\vartheta}$ of $\vartheta$ in the path, i.e., the path has the form
+Hence, there exists a predecessor\

 Note that we must have $\abs{V_\alpha} + \abs{F_\alpha} > 0$ for all $\alpha \in C$ as $C$ is a non-trivial SCC of the RVG.
 Thus, as $\eval{\max_{\vartheta'\,\in\,\pre(\vartheta)}\set{1,\, s_\alpha \, [v / \Size(\vartheta',v) \mid v\in\VSet]}}{\abs{\initial}} \geq 1$ for all $\initial\in\Valuation$ and $\alpha \in C$, we also have